-- 3.4 The Government's current standard method for calculating housing need suggests L&L need to provide 88,320 homes (5,520 per year 2020 to 2036). - 3.5 The NPPF requires authorities to have a clear understanding of the land available in their area to meet housing need through the preparation of a strategic housing land availability assessment (SHLAA).
-In L&L, the SHLAAs have been prepared using an agreed methodology across the HMA as a whole.

-- 3.6 Appendix A and B to this Statement have been prepared using the outputs of the standard method for calculating housing need and SHLAAs.
-It provides a summary of the need for new homes, and the theoretical capacity of both the HMA and each local authority. - 3.7 To 2036 there is a theoretical capacity for some 173,147 homes across the HMA as a whole (Appendix B).
-When set against the need of 88,320 (2020-36), the authorities agree there is flexibility to meet L&L housing need within the HMA, including unmet need. - 3.8 Housing supply in L&L is strong.
-Up to 2031 (Appendix A) there is already sufficient supply in the pipeline to meet the needs of the HMA.
-The L&L housing need 2020-31 is 60,720 using the standard method.
-Taking into account commitments, allocations (including emerging allocations in Leicester and Charnwood Draft Plans) and windfalls, there is a supply of 69,403 which is 8,683 (14%) higher than the HMA-wide need.
-Leicester City Council is the only authority to declare an unmet need at present. - 3.9 Up to 2036 (Appendix B) the supply situation remains relatively strong given that most local plans cover up to, or close to, 2031.
-The L&L housing need to 2036 is 88,320 using the standard method.
-Taking into account housing commitments, allocations (including emerging allocations in Leicester and Charnwood Draft plans) and windfalls suggest there is a supply of 84,388 which is close to the HMA wide need.
+- 3.7 The Government's current standard method for calculating housing need suggests L&L need to provide 91,408 homes (5,713 per year 2020 to 2036). - 3.8 The NPPF requires authorities to have a clear understanding of the land available in their area to meet housing need through the preparation of a strategic housing land availability assessment (SHLAA).
+In L&L, the SHLAAs have been prepared using an agreed methodology across the HMA as a whole. - 3.9 Appendix A and B to this Statement have been prepared using the outputs of the standard method for calculating housing need and SHLAAs.
+It provides a summary of the need for new homes, and the theoretical capacity of both the HMA and each local authority. - 3.10 To 2036 there is a theoretical capacity for some 173,721 homes across the HMA as a whole (Appendix B).
+When set against the need of 91,408 (2020-36), the authorities agree there is flexibility to meet L&L housing need within the HMA, including unmet need.